 I can see how at this point, something like imposter syndrome would creep in and cripple you.

 But no, that word didn’t exist in my reality.
-Luckily, growing up in the other part of the world, no one ever uttered those words to me.
+Luckily, growing up on the side of the world, no one ever uttered those words to me.

 So instead of immersing myself in a nonsensical syndrome that keeps you shackled and makes you give up, I went back to the books.
 Learned some more techniques.